Seaforth Oval to Bluff Lookout Walk in Garigal NP

 The third option is to return via the Gahnia Mountain Bike Track, which connects with the Engravings Track.

-The start of this track is just beyond the Bluff Lookout and is very clearly signposted.
+The start of this track is behind the Bluff Lookout and is signposted.

 The Bluff Lookout in Garigal National Park